Saint Omer (film)

-Saint Omer is a 2022 French legal drama film directed by Alice Diop and starring Kayije Kagame and Guslagie Malanda.
-It is Diop's first narrative feature after working as a documentary filmmaker.
-In the film, Rama (Kagame) is a pregnant young novelist who attends the trial of Laurence Coly (Malanda), a Senegalese woman accused of murdering her 15-month-old child by leaving her on a beach to be swept away by the tide, in order to turn the tragic event into a literary retelling of Medea.
-It is based on the French court case of Fabienne Kabou, who was convicted of the same crime.
-Diop attended Kabou's trial in 2016.
+Saint Omer is a 2022 French legal drama film written and directed by Alice Diop, and starring Kayije Kagame and Guslagie Malanda.
+It is Diop's first narrative feature; her other films have been documentaries.
+The film is based on the French court case of Fabienne Kabou, who was convicted in 2016 of murdering her infant by drowning.
+Diop attended Kabou's trial.

+Rama (Kagame) is a pregnant young novelist who attends the trial of Laurence Coly (Malanda), a Senegalese woman accused of murdering her 15-month-old child by leaving her on a beach to be swept away.
+Rama imagines writing about the event as a literary retelling of the Greek tragedy Medea.

-The film premiered in-competition at the 79th Venice International Film Festival on 7 September 2022, where it won the Silver Lion Grand Jury prize along with the Luigi De Laurentiis Lion of the Future award.
-Additional screenings were held at the 2022 Toronto International Film Festival and the 2022 New York Film Festival before the theatrical release in France on 23 November 2022.
+The film premiered in-competition at the 79th Venice International Film Festival on 7 September 2022, where it won the Grand Jury Prize and the Lion of the Future.
+Additional screenings were held at the 2022 Toronto International Film Festival and the 2022 New York Film Festival before theatrical release in France on 23 November 2022.
 The film was selected as the French entry for the Best International Feature Film at the 95th Academy Awards, and made the December shortlist.
+The film received the Grand Prix for Best Film at Film Fest Gent in 2022.

 Plot

 Rama, a literature professor and novelist, travels from Paris to Saint-Omer to observe the trial of Laurence Coly and write about the case.
-Coly is a student and Senegalese immigrant accused of leaving her 15-month-old daughter on a beach to be swept away by the tide in Berck.
-Rama, who is four-months pregnant and, like Coly, is in a mixed-race relationship and has a complex relationship with her own Senegalese immigrant mother, feels a personal connection to Coly.
-She plans to write a modern day retelling of the Greek Medea myth about the case.
-As she learns more about Coly's life and the isolation Coly experienced from her family and society while living in France, Rama becomes increasingly anxious about her own life and pregnancy.
+Coly is a graduate student and Senegalese immigrant who is charged in the murder of her 15-month-old daughter, having left her on a beach to be drowned by the tide in Berck.

+Rama is four-months pregnant herself and, like Coly, is in a mixed-race relationship.
+She also has a complex relationship with her own Senegalese immigrant mother, and feels a personal connection to Coly.
+She plans to write a modern day retelling of the Greek Medea myth in her treatment of the case.
+As she learns more about Coly's life and the isolation Coly suffered from her family and society while studying and living in France, Rama becomes increasingly anxious about her own life and her pregnancy.

+The film cuts before the outcome of the trial is announced.
+It shows Rama's return to Paris, and her spending time with her mother.